Effective May 6, 2020.

-Under the Shelter in Place orders, There with Care is considered an Essential Service, delivering supplies to a vulnerable population.
+There with Care is considered an Essential Service, delivering supplies to a vulnerable population.
 The families need our help more than ever and we will continue to be there for them.
-We have adapted our protocols to ensure the utmost safety for all.
-Please note some updated processes are below.
+We have adapted our protocols and will continue to ensure the utmost safety for all.

 We are strictly minimizing the traffic in both There With Care offices and will only have essential staff helping with family deliveries working in each space.
 In addition to signing up via the Volunteer Opportunities E-mail, we will be scheduling time slots for Volunteers to pick-up their pre-packaged groceries curbside in Denver and Boulder between the hours of 9am – 2pm, Tuesday – Thursday.